braathen/qlik-auth-net/README.md

 Create a virtual proxy in Qlik Sense QMC and refer the Authentication Module to the URL of the website.
 Please see the Qlik Sense help regarding how to set up a virtual proxy.

-Note: The module will check for the presence of QlikClient certificate in the local certificate store.
+>Note: The module will check for the presence of QlikClient certificate in the local certificate store.
 When deploying this to IIS the ApplicationPool must have access to this certificate.

 ## Examples

+Minimal usage may look like this:

 ```cs
 using QlikAuthNet